BingU-CS457-CS557/thrift-tutorial/README.md

 ```
 ___

+## Description:

+The server implements Calculator Service defined in tutorial.thrift.
+This service contains functions like ping(), add(), calculate() and zip().
+The add() function simply takes two integers and returns their sum.
+The calculate() function takes an integer called "logid", and a struct called "work".
+The "work" struct contains an enum 'Operation', which indicates what operation is to be performed on two integers present in the same struct as 'num1' and 'num2'.
+If the operation divide by zero, the custom exception "InvalidOperation" is raised.
+Otherwise, the result of the operation returned back to the client.

+The client, after opening a connection, first calls the ping() function.
+Then it calls the add() function with 1+1.
+Then to invoke the InvalidOperation exception, it attempts a division by zero.
+Then client performs a subtraction and checks logs.

+___

 *NOTE: We have small wrapper scripts, server.sh and client.sh to run the servers and clients.
 These scripts allow us to set the proper environment variables (in case of C++) and set the dependent jar library classpath (in case of Java) before running the program.
 You'll be expected to provide similar wrapper scripts for programming assignments.*